bktfuture/Capstone-Project/README.md

 - Users can add expenses and categorize them, that will show up on the main screen.
 - Setting up locks for some categories.
 If the users overspend, the category becomes red adn users are notified.
 Optional:
-- Useres can create an expenses plan to see how much they can spend.
+- Users can create an expense plan to see how much they can spend.
 - Users can set up savings goals.
 - Users can see the charts of the most expenses.

 🎯 B. Identify the screens in your app
-- Home Page / Dahsboard with Balance/ Income / Expenses
+- Home Page / Dashboard with Balance/ Income / Expenses
 - Transactions
 - Account Page